Qiugu-He/RVH-Database/README.md

 <img src="https://github.com/Qiugu-He/RVH-Database/blob/master/DB_data.png" alt="alt text" width="60%" height="60%">

 ## 4. SQL statement to meet the user's request:
-- In order to access the data for user's reuqest, an appropriate SQL is be implemented
+- In order to access the data for specific user's reuqest, an appropriate SQL is be implemented
 - Performance: to speed up a query, an appropriate index is added to appropriate attribute on each table.
 For example, un-clustered hash index is used on the personeId attritbute of patient relations as the this table is access most frequently.
 An clustered B+ tree index is added on EmployeeID attribute and careCenterId as system requires to show all the employee works at a specific care center.